Two-day Masterclass by Fintelekt and the Asian Bankers Association

 To check if your institution is an Asian Bankers Association member, please visit: https://www.aba.org.tw/members/

 Seats are limited.
-To register for this programme, please enter your details in the registration form.
+To register for this programme, please enter your details in the Expression of Interest form.

 Inclusions: